AlberLC/multibot/README.rst

         async def function_name_3(self, message: Message):
             """This function will be executed when someone types "house" or/and "home"."""

-            await self.clear(5, message)  # delete last 5 message (only works if a user_bot is activated in current chat)
+            await self.clear(5, message)  # delete last 5 messages (only works if a user_bot is activated in current chat)

         async def function_name_4(self, message: Message):
             """This function will be executed when someone types ("hello" or/and "hi") and "world"."""